hummusbird/powercord-northstar/README.md

 .search map [map]             - seraches for all servers running that map .set [pvar] [val]             - creates a +setplaylistvaroverrides cvar
 ```
+append stats to the end of a search command for a more compact result